phospho-app/phospho/ai-hub/README.md

 ### Install dependencies

+Be sure your virtual environment is activated.
+Install python depedencies with:

 ```bash
 poetry install
 ```

 ### Setup env variables

-Create a `.env` file in the root of the project and add the following variables:
+Create a `.env` file in this `ai-hub` folder and add the following variables:

 ```bash
 ENVIRONMENT="test" # Or "production"